 - Practical Examination applicants are required to demonstrate their ability to perform the method on test samples containing known defects.
-Note: This examination is waived for personnel who took the Practical Examination as an ACCP Level II.
+Note: This examination is waived for personnel who took the full Practical Examination (all techniques) as an ACCP Level II.

 - Procedure Preparation Examination applicants are required to write an NDT procedure based on a supplied NDT standard.

 - In what methods can personnel certify under ACCP?

 Five methods are available: MT, PT, RT, UT and VT.